-3. Initial Review: The ED will conduct the initial review of the complaint within five business days.
-In the event of a Conflict of Interest, the President or other designated member of Council shall conduct the initial review.
-The purpose of the initial review is to determine the validity of the complaint; i.e. if it relates to an RH members’ ethical or professional conduct including the AHG Code of Ethics, or conduct by an RH or general member, teacher, or speaker that potentially violates the core mission or values of the organization as stated in the Code of Ethics.
+3. Initial Review: The ED will conduct the initial review of the complaint within eight business days.
+In the event of a Conflict of Interest, the Chair or other designated member of Board shall conduct the initial review.
+The purpose of the initial review is to determine the validity of the complaint that potentially violates the core mission or values of the organization as stated in the Code of Ethics.
 The initial review will consist of a recommendation to (a) proceed with further investigation, or (b) dismiss the complaint.
 A complaint will be dismissed at this stage only if the nature of the complaint is inapplicable and irrelevant to this process; i.e. even if true, the action would not result in a sanction of any kind against the member or individual.
 The results of the initial review will be submitted to the Complaints Committee (see below).

-2. Ethics Review Committee members shall strictly abide by Conflict of Interest policies as established by the AHG Council and outlined elsewhere, and shall recuse themselves from any review of a member with whom they have a substantive relationship.
+Ethics & Code of Conduct Advisory Committee members shall strictly abide by Conflict of Interest policies as established by the AHG Board and outlined elsewhere, and shall recuse themselves from any review of a member with whom they have a substantive relationship.

-3. The committee as a whole shall examine any initial reviews conducted and determine their agreement or lack of agreement with the results.
-This should take place within ten business days of receipt of the complaint.
+3. The committee as a whole shall examine any initial Code of Ethics Reviews and determine their agreement or lack of agreement with the results.

-a.
-If the initial review called for an investigation, whereas the Committee decides none is necessary, this result will be sent to the full Council for review and final decision.
+- a.
+If the initial review called for an investigation, whereas the Committee decides none is necessary, this result will be sent to the full Board for review and final decision.

-c.
-If the initial review and the Committee are in agreement to dismiss a complaint, the complainant shall be notified within five additional business days of the decision, the reasoning behind it, and their right to appeal the decision within three weeks.
+- c.
+If the initial review and the Committee are in agreement to dismiss a complaint, the complainant shall be notified.

-a.
-The Committee will designate an investigator (who can be but does not have to be a member of the Committee) to follow up with both the complainant and the member against whom the complaint was filed, to gather more information, including documentation of evidence, as needed.
+- a.
+The Committee will designate an investigator to follow up with both the complainant and the member against whom the complaint was filed, to gather more information, including documentation of evidence, as needed.

-b.
-Within three weeks, barring extenuating circumstances, the investigator will issue a recommendation to the Complaints committee in writing.
+- b.
+The investigator will issue a recommendation to the ECOCRAC in writing.
 This recommendation may include:

-c.
+- c.
 At this stage either the investigator or the Committee may also determine that more time is needed for the investigation.
-Additional time should be kept to a minimum, and every 30 days the investigator or committee must provide a written update and request a continuance if needed.

 Final Determination and Appeals:

 2. Appeals: If the person or entity who has submitted a complaint or the subject of a complaint submitted to the AHG is not satisfied with the outcome of the complaints process (the findings and determination), either party has the right to appeal the decision.
 This appeal must be made in writing within three weeks and must include reasons for requesting the appeal.
-The appeal will be heard by a joint meeting of the ED and Council.
-Council may seek additional input or advice as it sees fit.
+The appeal will be heard by a joint meeting of the ED and Board.
+Board may seek additional input or advice as it sees fit.
 The Board shall fully review all appeals and make a ruling on the appeal.
 This decision by the Board is final.